Wild turkey: Range and population

-Attempts to introduce the wild turkey to Britain as a game bird in the 18th century were not successful.
-George II is said to have had a flock of a few thousand in Richmond Park near London, but they were too easy for local poachers to destroy, and the fights with poachers became too dangerous for the gamekeepers.
+Attempts to introduce the wild turkey to Britain as a game bird in the 18th century were unsuccessful.
+George II is said to have kept a flock of a few thousand in Richmond Park near London, but they were too easy for local poachers to steal, and the fights with poachers became too dangerous for the gamekeepers.
 They were hunted with dogs and then shot out of trees where they took refuge.
 Several other populations, introduced or escaped, have survived for periods elsewhere in Britain and Ireland, but seem to have died out, perhaps from a combination of lack of winter feed and poaching.
 Small populations, probably descended from farm as well as wild stock, in the Czech Republic and Germany have been more successful, and there are wild populations of some size following introductions in Hawaii and New Zealand.

+The Californian turkey (Meleagris californica) is an extinct species of turkey indigenous to the Pleistocene and early Holocene of California.
+It became extinct about 10,000 years ago.
+The present Californian wild turkey population derives from wild turkeys introduced to the region during the 1960s and 1970s from other areas by game officials.
+They proliferated after 2000 to become an everyday sight in the East Bay by 2015.

 Subspecies

 There are subtle differences in the coloration, habitat, and behavior of the different subspecies of wild turkeys.
 The six subspecies are: